monasca/monasca-docker/keystone-init/README.md

     # ...
     url: http://top-url:8070/v2.0
     endpoints:
-      - name: internal
+      - interface: internal
         url: http://int-url:8070/v2.0
+        region: some_region
-      - name: admin
+      - interface: admin
+        region: other_region
 ```
-If `url` is not provided for endpoint then `url` from endpoint is used.
+If `url` is not provided for endpoint then `url` from service is used.
-In this example for the second endpoint with `admin` name
+In this example for the second endpoint with `admin` interface
 `http://top-url:8070/v2.0` will be used as `url`.

-In case when endpoint on same service and with same name is already specified
+In case when endpoint on same service and with same interface is already
-in Keystone but `url` is different it will be updated with new `url`.
+specified in Keystone but `url` is different it will be updated with new `url`.

+Keystone support following endpoint interface types:
+`public`, `admin`, `internal`.

 Other Notes
 -----------